 If you receive workers’ compensation benefits, you may be interested in whether you can work while on workers’ compensation, what working while on workers’ comp could mean for your case, and related issues.

 The North Carolina workers’ compensation lawyers at the Stewart Law Offices are ready to help you navigate the process.
 If you’ve been injured at work and need to learn more about taking a job while on workers’ comp or have other questions about workers’ compensation benefits, please call us today.
-We offer free consultations and are prepared to represent you on a contingency fee basis.

 Can I Work and Still Get Workers’ Compensation in North Carolina?